Buttler ton helps England virtually seal T20 World Cup semi spot

 Shanaka, who made 26, and Hasaranga put on a threatening stand of 53 for the sixth wicket but a good relay catch between Roy and substitute Sam Billings on the outfield broke the stand.

-Hasaranga walked back after making 34 and soon Shanaka soon followed him to the dug out.
+Hasaranga walked back after making 34 and soon Shanaka followed him to the dug out.

 England spinner Moeen Ali and fast bowler Chris Jordan also took two wickets each.